EphraimSiegfried/gachix/README.md

 It is quite fast and storage efficient.
-Benchmarking results show that Gachix has the lowest median NAR retrieval latency and reduces the size of storage by 82%.
-More details can be found
-[in my bachelor thesis](https://github.com/EphraimSiegfried/bachelor-thesis/blob/master/bsc_thesis_siegfried.pdf).
+Benchmarking results show that Gachix has the lowest median NAR retrieval latency and reduces the size of storage by 82% when compared with other Nix binary caches.
+More details can be found [in my bachelor thesis](https://github.com/EphraimSiegfried/bachelor-thesis/blob/master/bsc_thesis_siegfried.pdf).

 ## Getting started